WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 # JavaScript Build Setup

-This page covers how to set up your development environment to use the ESNext syntax.
-ESNext is JavaScript code written using features that are only available in a specification greater than ECMAScript 5 (ES5 for short) or that includes a custom syntax such as [JSX](https://reactjs.org/docs/introducing-jsx.html).
+This page covers how to set up your development environment to use the ESNext and [JSX](https://reactjs.org/docs/introducing-jsx.html) syntaxes.
+ESNext is JavaScript code written using features that are only available in a specification greater than ECMAScript 5 (ES5 for short).
+JSX is a custom syntax extension to JavaScript which helps you to describe what the UI should look like.

 This documentation covers development for your plugin to work with Gutenberg.
 If you want to setup a development environment for developing Gutenberg itself, see the [CONTRIBUTING.md](https://github.com/WordPress/gutenberg/blob/master/CONTRIBUTING.md) documentation.